appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/connecting-to-data-source-and-binding-queries.md

 ### Binding Queries onto Widgets

-In the previous section, you’ve created a DB query named **`getBusinessData`**; let's bind the query onto a table widget.
+In the previous section, you’ve created a DB query named **`getBusinessData`**; Lets bind the query onto a table widget.
 You can achieve it in two ways:

 The First and simple method is to open the query window and select the table option on the right-side property pane.
 It will automatically add a table widget to your canvas.
 The video below demonstrates adding a table widget from the query window.

 <VideoEmbed host="youtube" videoId="XgQ9AsRdLek" title="Adding a table widget from the query window" caption="Adding a table widget from the query window"/>

 :::info
-Note that the above method would also automatically bind the data from the query for you.
+Note that the preceding method would also automatically bind the data from the query for you.
 :::

-Let's look at another method for adding a table widget to your canvas.
+Lets look at another method for adding a table widget to your canvas.

-1. Click on the **`Widgets`** option from **entity explorer.**
+1. click the **`Widgets`** option from **entity explorer.**
 2. You'll find a great set of UI widgets here that you can use to build the application.
 3. Drag and drop an **`Table widget`** onto the canvas.